-1. Regular Cannabis Seeds
+1. Regular cannabis seeds

 Regular cannabis seeds are the standard, non-engineered seeds.
-These seeds have equal chances if emerging into a female or a male cannabis plant.
+These seeds have equal chances of emerging into a female or a male cannabis plant.
 They are not optimized in any way or modified to influence the yield or character of the plant they develop into.
 Since they can produce male cannabis plants, regular seeds are popular among cannabis farmers who develop new cannabis strains.
 Pollen produced from the male seeds fertilizes a predetermined female flower, giving birth to a new generation of seeds.

 With regular seeds, anything goes.
 The plant yield and character may be very different across a similar family.
 They can also exist as Indica-dominant types, Sativa-Dominant types, or in high CBD and high THC variants.
 The regular cannabis seed has genetics traced back to landrace ancestors first cultivated in the mountains of India to the beaches of Jamaica.
 Many experienced cannabis farmers have also attempted to get improved regular strains from two other regular strains.
 When these attempts succeed, the new strain expresses the qualities of the parent strains.

 Do you think regular cannabis seeds will be perfect for your planting operation?
 It all depends on what you want.
 If you desire to have a farm full of both male and female cannabis seeds, then planting regular cannabis seeds is your best bet.
 With your garden full of both sexes, you can experiment and create your strains.
-But, of course, farming cannabis doesn't have to be boring, even as a novice.
+But, of course, farming cannabis doesn't have to be boring, even for a novice.

 Combining these plants can give you customized varieties with unique traits.
 You can then proceed to develop only the strain with the trait you desire.
 Many commercial cannabis formers take cuttings from their plant.
 Suppose your plan to do this; growing out regular cannabis seeds is also your best bet.
 By cloning your plants, you skip the germination phase to produce fully viable clones of your regular cannabis plant.
 You might require help with this, though.

 There exist no definite answers to this single question.
-It all depends on your target for planting the seeds and their compatibility for your planting operation.
+It all depends on your target for planting the seeds and their compatibility with your planting operation.
 One of the biggest advantages of planting regular cannabis seeds is that you can produce many strains without specialized experience in cannabis farming.
 The processes involved in regular cannabis seeds cultivation are relatively compared with feminized and auto-flowering seeds.
 Since there is also an equal chance of producing both male and female plants, you can have a large repository of different strains, with both modern and classic genetics on the same piece of land.
 Ever heard of a pollen bank?
-You can also create on using your male plant population.
+You can also create one using your male plant population.

 As you might expect, there are also many cons to growing regular seeds.
 These include misidentifying the sexes.
 The planting operation can also be very unpredictable as your seeds do not carry any genetic engineering to help through the different growth stages.
 The yield ratio and plant output rate can also be very unpredictable.
 You might also have to construct separate grow tents for both sexes.
-Accidental addition of a male plant in the female grows room might result in fertilization of the female flowers.
+The accidental addition of a male plant in the female grow room might result in fertilization of the female flowers.

-2. Feminized Cannabis Seeds
+2. Feminized cannabis seeds